status-im/specs/README.md

 - [Status Client Specification](status-client-spec.md).
 The main specification for writing a Status client. **Start here**
 - [Status Payload Specification](status-payloads-spec.md).
 What the message payloads look like.
 - [Status Account Specification](status-account-spec.md).
 What a Status account is and how trust is established.
-- [Status Whisper Usage Specification](status-whisper-usage-spec.md).
-How we use Whisper to do routing, metadata protection and provide 1:1/group/public chat.

 ### Raw